SAP/openui5-docs/docs/Creating_Blocks_2978f60.md

 ### Multiple View Block Creation

--   Create the block folder in the source code structure of the app.
+-   Create the block folder in the sources of the app.

 -   Add a `BlockName.js` file, which extends `sap.uxap.BlockBase`.